Configuration of data layouts

 Implicitly-assumed elementary data type

 When reading or writing an element at index (1) of any user-provided data container used at compute time, a descriptor object may re-interpret the base data type of that data container into an implicitly-assumed elementary data type.
-That implicitly-assumed data type depends on the object type, i.e., on the specialization values used for the template parameters when instantiating the descriptor class, and, in case of complex descriptors, on the configuration value set for its configuration parameter config_param::COMPLEX_STORAGE.
+That implicitly-assumed data type depends on the object type, i.e., on the specialization values used for the template parameters when instantiating the descriptor class template, and, in case of complex descriptors, on the configuration value set for its configuration parameter config_param::COMPLEX_STORAGE.
 The table below lists the implicitly-assumed data type in either domain (last 2 columns) based on the object type and its configuration value for config_param::COMPLEX_STORAGE (first 2 columns).

 Object type